Berkeley-Data/e2e-data-science/README.md

 ### Steps To Get Started:
 0. Initialization

+    TLDR: Review the config.
+Read and run the first notebook.

     Review the `config` file in the lakehouse-iot-platform directory.
 Change the catalog or schema if you desire.

     Read and run the `00-IOT-wind-turbine-introduction-DI-platform` notebook in the lakehouse-iot-platform directory.
 This notebook explains the project and it contains a single line of code that: